Melanoma Treatment: Topical Cannabinoids Are Not Ideal

 CBD and THC can easily penetrate the skin into aching joints and the bloodstream, but for melanoma, we want them to stay put a little longer.

 Melanoma is an aggressive form of skin cancer for which there are limited treatment options.
-It is deadly because it often metastasizes before it is even detected.
-Applying cannabinoids like cannabidiol (CBD) or delta-9-tetrahydrocannabinol (THC) to the skin has been proposed for the treatment of a variety of skin issues and diseases from acne to psoriasis, but can its cancer fighting properties be applied to skin cancers?
+It is deadly because it often metastasizes before detection.
+Applying cannabinoids like cannabidiol (CBD) or delta-9-tetrahydrocannabinol (THC) to the skin has been proposed for the treatment of a variety of skin issues and diseases from acne to psoriasis, but does its cancer fighting properties apply to skin cancers?

 For cannabinoids to effectively treat melanoma, the cancer cells need to express the cannabinoid receptors CB1 and CB2.
 Studies of the skin have found that CB1 and CB2 receptors are indeed expressed by various types of skin cells and subcutaneous nerve cells.